 The course is delivered over a period of three months, with a combination of private study and face-to-face tutorials.

 The course start date advertised is the start date of the course when candidates will be required to start their private study of reading NOT when they attend tutorials.
-The face-to face tutorial dates are listed on the Course Schedule below.
+The virtual tutorial dates are listed on the Course Schedule below.

 Upon successful registration on the course, candidates will receive confirmation they are booked on the course.